robvanbentem/pieko-vagrant/readme.md

 Optionally you can set up a shared folder in virtualbox that syncs the `/var/www/pieko.dev` folder to your host system.
 On windows systems this is not recommended because of performance issues.

+### Issues

+- An error will display at the end of  `vagrant up` with the message: `Cannot create /var/www/html;`.
+This is not a problem and can be ignored.
+- During the installation through the `pieko.sh` script, composer can suspend downloading and ask for your Github credentials.
+This is because we need quite a lot of packages and Github can throttle anonymous users.

 ### Basic information

 - Box IP: `192.168.56.101`